justinjaywang/taiwanese-foods/index.md

 layout: homepage
 ---

-#### About Pinyin
+#### What's pinyin?

 Pinyin (also called the Chinese Phonetic Alphabet) is the official romanization system for Mandarin Chinese.
 The alphabet's twenty-one initial letters are presented here, each with a corresponding food.

 #### Featured Foods

-With abundant natural resources, and influences from Chinese to Japanese to Portuguese, Taiwanese cuisine is as diverse as it is delicious.
-The fruits, vegetables, snacks, desserts, and dishes presented below provide a mere introduction to the myriad and wonderful world that is Taiwanese food.
+Taiwanese cuisine is rich and diverse, having been shaped by various Asian and Western influences, most notably Chinese and Japanese.
+The foods showcased here—from fruits, vegetables, and seafood to snacks, desserts, and homestyle dishes—provide a mere introduction.